What Is Dignity?

 - Yoga

-Self-love can be defined as appreciating and accepting oneself as you are, while also recognizing areas in which you can grow.
+Self-love can be defined as appreciating and accepting oneself as you are and recognizing areas in which you can grow.
 Increasing our self-love requires us to put ourselves first at times.
 We may prioritize our well-being physically, emotionally, and mentally, showing dignity to ourselves and others.

 The first step to self-love may often involve forgiving ourselves for past mistakes.
 We might also learn how to turn off the voice that says we are not good enough or do not deserve the dignity of being loved by ourselves.